Non-tax-advantaged share option plans

 Why choose a share option plan without tax advantages?

-Not all companies can qualify for tax-advantaged share schemes.
-Those that do may consider the statutory restrictions for tax-advantaged share option plans (the Company Share Option Plan and the Enterprise Management Incentive) unduly restrictive.
+Not all companies qualify for tax-advantaged share schemes.
+Those that do may find the statutory restrictions for tax-advantaged share option plans - the Company Share Option Plan and the Enterprise Management Incentive - unduly restrictive.

-Where tax-efficient structures are not available or not appropriate for your company’s needs, non-tax-advantaged share option plans can form an important element of the remuneration package of employees.
-Many companies need the flexibility they offer - for example, companies can establish non-tax-advantaged share option plans either to stand alone or to ‘top up’ benefits afforded to executives under parallel tax-advantaged arrangements.
+Where tax-efficient structures are not available or not appropriate for your company’s needs, non-tax-advantaged share option plans can form an important element of the remuneration package for your employees.
+Many businesses need the flexibility they offer - for example, companies can establish non-tax-advantaged share option plans either to stand alone or to ‘top up’ benefits afforded to executives under parallel tax-advantaged arrangements.

 How non-tax-advantaged share option plans work